dashcommunity/proposal-templates/README.md

 # About

 ### About this Repository
-* This Github repository ([`proposal-templates`](https://github.com/dashcommunity/proposal-templates)) contains templates intended to be used for proposals submitted to dash masternode operators
+* This Github repository ([`proposal-templates`](https://github.com/dashcommunity/proposal-templates)) contains templates intended to be used for proposals submitted to dash masternode operators (MNOs)
 * Anyone can create and store proposal templates here
 * Two sample templates, `simple.md` and [`detailed.md`](https://github.com/dashcommunity/proposal-templates/blob/master/detailed.md) are provided for reference and use.